derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/simulated_hardware/README.md

 **Sensor data in csv file**

-We have used the actual sensor data obtained from room Lobby100 and exported the data into csv file [SensorData.csv](./sensorData.csv) .The csv file is parsed to get co2 measurements and then sent to IoT device. you can use the existing csv file for sensor data or replace with your own csv file with actual or mock up sensor values.
+We have used the actual sensor data obtained from CCS811 sensor which is setup in room Lobby100.The timespan of the dataset is seven day interval.
+The data was collected when almost two persons were working in room during daytime.
+The sensor data is exported into csv file [SensorData.csv](https://github.com/derlehner/IndoorAirQuality_DigitalTwin_Exemplar/blob/main/physical_twin/simulated_hardware/sensorData.csv) and parsed to get co2 measurements.
+The  measurements are then sent to Azure IoT devices. you can use the existing csv file for sensor data or replace with your own csv file with actual or mock up sensor values.

 ### Run the client app